 Since the running boom of the 1970s, Americans have taken to the streets.
 Perhaps the purest form of exercise, running promises tremendous health and mental wellness benefits.
-Still, despite its simplicity, running can be intimating to the newcomer.
+Still, despite its simplicity, running can be intimidating to a newbie.
 For a quick guide on starting your own running journey, check out these simple tips.

 One common beginner running mistake?
 Trying to do too much, too soon.

 As discussed in this article from Runner’s World, novice-runners should assess their fitness levels and choose either walking, a run-walk combination, or continuous running to start.
-In addition, experts recommend that running newbies aim for a pace that allows them to carry a conversation while running – without losing their breath.
+Running newbies should aim for a pace that allows them to carry a conversation while running – without losing their breath.

 It’s no secret that looking good leads to feeling good – this fashion principle carries over to the running world.
 Find a local running store that has staff that are educated and know what shoe works for your body, feet, style.
 This is an investment that isn’t recommended to skip!

 Running pros advise that newcomers treat themselves to running gear that features favorite colors, patterns, or sports teams.
-With running shoes, shorts, and accessories you like, you’ll probably be just a little more likely to get out there.
+With running shoes, shorts, and accessories you like, you’ll probably be a tad more likely to get out there.
 Check out this article on the best running shoes for 2018 for some ideas as well.

 No matter how much you enjoy running, “sticking it with it” can be the most challenging step for a novice runner.
 Solo runs and empty streets can you leave you feeling lonely and unsure of your progress.